browserengineering/book/book/glossary.md

 __Script__: A piece of code that extends a web page with more functionality, usually written in __JavaScript__.

-__Web Security__: The property of it being safe to load a web page in a browser without harm (such as malicious software reading private data or corrupting computer state) will result.
+__Web Security__: The property of the web being safe to load a web page in a browser without harm (such as malicious software reading private data or corrupting computer state) will result.

 __Web__: Simplified name for __WWW__.